amatiasq/app/README.md

 - Supabase provides secured DB and file storage
 - Storybook configured with SolidJS to isolated component test

+Comes already with a sidebar with navigation, some paths only accessible to authorized users.

+`/login` with redirection to where the user expected to access out of the box.

+A logged in user will see a section at the bottom of the sidebar with logout button.

 ## How to run

 Note: feel free to use `bun` instead of `npm`.